Rokiis1/roadmap/miscellenous/1_level/1_database.md

 The `sqlite:///./app.db` URL tells SQLAlchemy to use SQLite and store the database in a file named `app.db` in the current project directory.

 The `connect_args` parameter is specific to SQLite.
-SQLite restricts database access to a single thread by default.
-Since FastAPI can handle requests across multiple threads, this option is required to allow safe access during development.
+To understand why it is needed, it helps to understand what a thread is in simple terms.

+When a FastAPI application is running, it can handle multiple requests at the same time.
+You can imagine this like a small office with several workers.
+Each worker handles a different task independently.
+In programming, these workers are called threads.

+By default, SQLite is strict about how its connections are used.
+If one worker creates a **database connection**, SQLite expects that **same worker** to use it.
+If **another worker** tries to use that **connection**, SQLite raises an error.

+In a FastAPI application, one request might create the **database connection** and **another request** running in a different thread, might try to use it.
+Without adjusting the configuration, this would cause a runtime error.

+Setting `check_same_thread` to `False` tells SQLite that the connection is allowed to be used by different workers inside the same application.
+This makes it suitable for development when using SQLite together with FastAPI and SQLAlchemy.

+This configuration is required only when using SQLite with a synchronous engine.

 When working with asynchronous database access, an **async engine** must be created instead.
 In that case, the database URL changes to include the `aiosqlite` driver, and the async engine factory is used.